-Use of a dog walking service requires trust, not only that the walker will come and walk your dog for the required mount of time, but also that they will be kind and responsible, deal with any challenges that arise and take good care of your home.
-That’s a lot of trust, and here at Custom Canine Care we are keen to help make it as easy as possible for you.
+Use of a dog walking service requires trust, not only that the walker will come and walk your dog for the required amount of time, but also that they will be kind and responsible, deal with any challenges that arise and take good care of your home.
+That’s a lot of trust, and here at Custom Canine Care, we are keen to help make it as easy as possible for you.
 With that goal in mind, this blog post will allow you to meet our dog walking team, at least in a virtual sense.

 Our dog walking team